Polio in Pakistan: Connection to the assassination of Osama bin Laden

 Leading up to the early 2000s, Pakistani vaccination workers were making notable progress in eliminating the polio virus in the highly infected areas of Gadap, Quetta Block (Quetta, Pishin, Kila Abdullah Districts), FATA (Federally Administered Tribal Areas), Khyber Pakhtunkhwa, Peshawar and the neighboring areas of Mardan, Charsaddah, Nowshehra and Lakki Marwat.

 In 2011, the U.S. Central Intelligence Agency (CIA) employed the services of Pakistani doctor, Shakil Afridi, and local health officials to stage a fake vaccination campaign in an attempt to confirm Osama bin Laden's location in Abbottabad.
 This ruse was organized in an effort to gain more knowledge on Bin Laden's whereabouts prior to Operation Neptune Spear.
 While it is still unknown if Afridi was aware of the implications for his services in the campaign, the main goal of the CIA was to collect DNA samples of Osama bin Laden's children from blood left on the needles used to deliver the Hepatitis B vaccination.

-The CIA's fake vaccination campaign has had severe lasting effects on the North West corner of Pakistan.
+The CIA's false vaccination campaign has had severe lasting effects on the North West corner of Pakistan.
 Since 2012, at least 70 polio workers have been killed in Pakistan.
-Many of the attacks have been claimed by the Taliban, who forward claims that the vaccination campaigns are a facade for intelligence gathering.
+Many of the attacks have been claimed by the Pakistani Taliban, who forward claims that the vaccination campaigns are a facade for intelligence gathering.
 The fake Hepatitis B campaign has caused people to question the motivations behind all vaccination campaigns, leading to a spike in poliomyelitis cases from 198 in 2011 to 306 cases in 2014.
 Many citizens of both the US and various other nations have criticized the CIA's vaccination campaign for the effects that it has had on Pakistan's public health.

 Recent government efforts

-In 2015, the Khyber Pakhtunkhwa government issued arrest warrants for 1,200 parents and guardians for refusing to administer vaccine to their children.
+In 2015, the Khyber Pakhtunkhwa government had issued arrest warrants for 1,200 parents and guardians for refusing to administer vaccine to their children.
 512 people were arrested on the charge but were later freed after signing an undertaking that they would not oppose vaccination.

 By 2015, new cases of polio had dropped by 70% as compared to 2014, due to increased vaccination in parts of the northwest Pakistan that had previously been under the control of militants.
 These areas were secured by Pakistani forces in the Zarb-e-Azb Campaign against Taliban militants.
 Previously, vaccination teams were forbidden by militants from vaccinating children in the area.